isomerpages/mindef-sg101/_places/streets-of-singapore/our-streets-of-singapore.md

 ---
-title: Our streets of Singapore
+title: Our Streets of Singapore
 permalink: /places/streets-of-singapore/our-streets-of
 third_nav_title: Streets Of Singapore
 ---

 #####  #TIL - Today I learnt that back in 1966, Singapore had approximately 1,600 streets.
 Since then, the number of streets has more than doubled, to 3,200.